mercury-telemetry/mercury-telemetry/CONTRIBUTING.md

 * Please use the appropriate tags for your PR.

 ## Asking Questions
-Details will be added soon
+A way to communicate with the developer/maintainer team will be updated soon.